jquense/yup/README.md

 schema.isValid('hello') //=> true
 ```

+By default, the `cast` logic of `string` is to call `toString` on the value if it exists.
+empty values are not coerced (use `ensure()` to coerce empty values to empty strings).

+Failed casts return the input value.

 #### `string.required(message: ?string): Schema`

 The same as the `mixed()` schema required, except that empty strings are also considered 'missing' values.